 Again, I received an incredible amount of inspiration from Spirit which resulted in me taking up the paintbrush, in quite an impassioned way.

 I left my academic life behind me, and my dream of becoming a lawyer completely dissolved, as I journeyed with great enthusiasm into the artist’s life.

 I began creating inspired paintings in an automated way on my kitchen floor.
 I’d never before produced art in this way and it completely rocked my socks off!

 I would intuitively hear, see and feel how to paint these pictures.
 When I painted, I felt I was in the presence of powerful spiritual energy.

 At times this energy passed through me with such intensity that my body and face quivered and twitched!

 It was always very obvious to me that something greater than me was at play when creating these works.

-Over the years, observing my practice and interpreting my art, I’ve come to understand that this ‘something greater’ is Spirit.
+Over the years, observing my practise and interpreting my art, I’ve come to understand that this ‘something greater’ is Spirit.

 We are all spiritual beings, and we can all access awesomeness, it’s our birthright!

-Painting has helped me develop a relationship with my higher-self, trust in the inner-voice, trust in my ‘knowing’.
-Committing regularly to creativity, you will experience beauty and trust in life.
+Painting has helped me develop a relationship with my higher self, trust in the inner voice, and trust in my ‘knowing’.
+By committing regularly to creativity, you will experience pure inspiration.